 He’s not wrong.
 But, here I am, unhurt, after taking that fall.
 I hazard that most of my younger colleagues (I’m of an age now when most of my colleagues are younger than I am, by a significant gap….) would not be able to take that fall without being hurt.

-They don’t train like I do, and more importantly perhaps, they don’t think like this.
+They don’t train like I do, and more importantly perhaps, they don’t think this way.

-At any rate, the lesson for the tactician here is: train your breakfalls, and be prepared for when the floor falls out from under you!
+At any rate, the lesson for the tactician here is: train your breakfalls, and be prepared for when the floor disappears beneath you!